Rotating neutron stars within the macroscopic effective-surface approximation: INTRODUCTION

 \section{INTRODUCTION}

-Recently, new experimental data on masses and radii of neutron stars (NSs) were simultaneously obtained \cite{JN17,BA19,GR19,TR19,MM19,CC20,TR21,MM21,VD22,GA23,RK23,GN23,FX24,AD24,DS24} with a good accuracy by using the double rotating pulsars; see also early successful data for radio pulsars Refs.~ \cite{DK15,TMT17}, in particular, for the NS masses and their rotational periods.
-This is obviously a second new big progress to improve and test the theoretical description based on the independent data on masses and radii beyond the models for the Equation of States (EoSs).
+Recently, the data of a simultaneous observation on masses and radii of neutron stars (NSs) were obtained \cite{JN17,BA19,GR19,TR19,MM19,CC20,TR21,MM21,VD22,GA23,RK23,GN23,FX24,AD24,YK24,DS24} with a good accuracy for the double rotating pulsars; also early successful data for radio pulsars Refs.~ \cite{MB13,DK15,TMT17}, in particular, for the NS masses and their rotational periods.
+This is obviously a second new big progress to improve and test the theoretical description of NSs based on the independent data on masses and radii beyond the models for the Equation of States (EoSs).